TTMordred/MinePath_RPG/README.md

 3. Server checks if player has a connected wallet
 4. If not, server prompts player to connect a wallet
 5. Player has a limited time to connect a wallet before being kicked
-6. Player connects wallet using one of two methods:
-   - **Method 1:** Player uses `/connectwallet <wallet_address>` and then verifies with `/verifycode <code>`
-   - **Method 2:** Player uses `/connectwallet` or `/connectwallet qr` to get QR code/link options
+6. Player connects wallet using `/connectwallet` or `/connectwallet qr`
 7. Player scans QR code with mobile wallet or clicks link to connect via browser extension
+8. Player approves the connection in their wallet
-8. Wallet is automatically verified through direct signature verification
+9. Wallet is automatically verified through blockchain signature verification
-9. Player can now play on the server
+10. Player can now play on the server

 ## Technical Architecture